 Are you struggling with your emotions even months after your had your twins?
 Postpartum depression snuck up on me after the birth of my twins and it wasn’t until they were 6 months old that I was able to admit what was going on and worked to get better.
-I didn’t have postpartum depression after my first son so I wasn’t expecting it.
+I didn’t have postpartum depression symptoms after my first son so I wasn’t expecting it.
 At first, I thought it was just the stress of having a 2-year-old plus premature twins, but I was wrong.

 Looking Back